jeftegoes/AwsOverview/Networking & Content Delivery/Amazon Route 53.md

 ## 2.1.
 Records

-- How you want to route traffic for a domain.
+- How we want to route traffic for a domain.
 - **Each record contains**
   - **Domain/subdomain Name:** E.g., example.com
   - **Record Type:** E.g., A or AAAA